shreyasbapat/thoughts/_posts/2020-06-13-Kickstarting-EinsteinPy-Part-1.md

 Next part, we will have a mention of the Lead Maintainer of the project, Ritwik.
 So, there's something left to write.

 (If you are here from the EinsteinPy Poster of SciPy 2020, a warm welcome!
-Go back to the poster, and you will find the link to the otehr blog!)
+Go back to the poster, and you will find the link to the other blog!)